ultrabug/py3status/README.md

     $ cd .py3status

-And run the setup.sh as root or via sudo:
+And run the setup.py as root or via sudo:

-    $ sudo sh setup.sh
+    $ sudo python setup.py install

 ## Usage
 In your i3 config file, simply change the `status_command` with: